• Features

 An exception applies if your business manages deals and sales and requires a CRM, pipeline management, and sales automation features.

-If you need these, you need an additional sales package, such as Sales Essentials (from $31/month) or Sales Advance (from $65/month).
-Here’s a rundown of what each plan includes:
+If you need these, you need an additional sales package, such as Sales Essentials (from $31/month) for automations and unlimited open deals, or Sales Advance (from $65/month) for additional phone VoIP features.

 Remember — pipeline and sales features are irrelevant to most ecommerce scenarios and don’t fall into the same category as marketing automations.